 - and more

-As shown above, marijuana license applications can easily reach the 1,000 – 2,000 page count.
+As shown above, marijuana license applications can easily reach hundreds to thousands of pages.
 The State will use your application to determine if you qualify to operate a compliant, safe, and effective cannabis business in New York.

 Thus, writing a strong cannabis license application in New York is essential for starting a cannabis business.